DevExpress-Examples/winforms-pdf-viewer-replace-standard-command-with-custom-command/Readme.md

 # How to replace standard PDF Viewer control command with your own custom command

-This example shows how to modify the functionality of an existing PDF Viewer command.<br><br>The PDF Viewer exposes the <strong>IPdfViewerCommandFactoryService</strong> interface that enables you to substitute the default command with your own custom command.<br><br>
+This example shows how to modify the functionality of an existing PDF Viewer command.<br><br>The [WinForms PDF Viewer](https://www.devexpress.com/products/net/controls/winforms/pdf-viewer/) exposes the <strong>IPdfViewerCommandFactoryService</strong> interface that enables you to substitute the default command with your own custom command.<br><br>

 <h3>Description</h3>